Jessica Aguilar: Ultimate Fighting Championship

 On June 11, 2015, it was announced that Aguilar officially signed with the Ultimate Fighting Championship (UFC).
 She made her debut against Cláudia Gadelha on August 1, 2015 at UFC 190.
 She lost the fight by unanimous decision.

 Aguilar's next bout was expected to be against Juliana Lima at UFC 197.
 However, on March 18 she revealed that she had torn her ACL and that it would require surgery; she would subsequently be replaced by Carla Esparza.

 Aguilar next faced Cortney Casey at UFC 211 on May 13, 2017.
 She lost the fight via unanimous decision.
 However, the result of the fight was overturned to a No Contest after an in-competition drug test by Casey tested positive for elevated levels of testosterone.
 In turn, on June 30, the TDLR lifted Casey's three-month suspension and gave back her victory, which was overturned to a no contest.

 Aguilar was scheduled to face Livia Renata Souza on February 18, 2018 at UFC Fight Night: Cowboy vs. Medeiros.
 However, Souza pulled out on February 10 due to a hand injury and the bout was scrapped.

 Aguilar was scheduled to face Jodie Esquibel on June 1, 2018 at UFC Fight Night 131.
 Aguilar successfully weighed in, but the bout was removed from the card the day of the event by the NYSAC due to a concern over a medical issue with Aguilar.
 The pair eventually faced each other at UFC Fight Night 133 on July 14, 2018.
 Aguilar won the fight by unanimous decision.

 Aguilar faced Zhang Weili on November 24, 2018 at UFC Fight Night 141.
 She lost the fight via submission in round one.

 Aguilar faced Marina Rodriguez on March 30, 2019 at UFC on ESPN 2.
 She lost the fight via unanimous decision.

-On May 16, 2019 it was reported that Aguilar was released by UFC.
+On May 16, 2019 it was reported that Aguilar was released the by UFC.